P.S. 73, South Bronx

 School Supplies and Book Donations: hundreds of dollars of donations each year

-School Beautification Days: music room and auditorium transformation
+School Beautification Days: auditorium transformation and organized teacher resource rooms and classrooms

 Greatest Needs